laurabejder/federal-judges-appointment/README.md

 |`I_no_vote`|The number of **independent** senators that **did not vote** for the confirmation of the judge.|
 |`vote`|A list of each senators name and vote|

+### Inside the `data` directory:
+- `data.csv`: The complete dataset as explained above.
+- `nominations.csv`: - tabular version of the html scrapes.
+- `party_votes.csv`: The initial dataset of the scrape of the votes of all senators for each nomination.
+- `voteinfo.csv`: Contains all the information needed to loop through customized links to each nomination and scrape the votes of all senators for each nomination.
+- `votes.csv`: File containing all judges, their names, circuit number, confirmation date, congress number, nomination number, confirmation date and number of yea and nay votes from the senate confirmation.
+It is the cleaned and broken down version of `nominations.csv`.